tensorlakeai/indexify/docs/docs/develop.md

 ```

 ## Running Tests
-We currently have a hard dependency on the Qdrant VectorDB to test Indexify.
+We currently have a hard dependency on the Qdrant VectorDB and Postgres to test Indexify.

-### Start Qdrant
+### Start Development Dependencies
 ```
-docker run -d -p 6333:6333 -p 6334:6334 -e QDRANT__SERVICE__GRPC_PORT="6334" qdrant/qdrant
+make local-dev
 ```

 ### Run Tests
 Run the unit and integration tests
 ```
-cargo test
+cargo test -- --test-threads 1
 ```

 ## Running the service locally